imlazyeye/lazybuild/README.md

 ### What is this?
 lazybuild is a Python project allowing the user to create builds of their GMS2 project with a remote machine.
 For users who need to create builds often, this tool is useful to avoid locking up their computer waiting for a compile to finish, or even allowing non-programmer's on their team to create their own builds as needed.

 While intended to be used for distributed builds only, users who have lower-end machines may be able also to use lazybuild to make their testing more efficient by utilizing a powerful remote machine.
-Please do note, however, that my experiments indicate that the GMS2 compiler does not scale up very well on powerful hardware, and you receive diminishing returns quickly.
+Please do note, however, that experiments indicate that the GMS2 compiler's performance does not scale up very well on powerful hardware, and you receive diminishing returns quickly.

 ### What is supported?
 * Both VM and YYC builds